vocdoni/docs/docs/architecture/components.md

 A Voting Process is also an aggregate of data living on the Voting Process smart contract and on IPFS.

-For a complete explanation, read the [Voting Process section](/architecture/components/process).
+For a complete explanation, read the [Governance Processes section](/architecture/components/processes).

 ### Vochain Miner